Unique accommodation: Best 50 places to stay around the world

 You’ll want for nothing in these luxury treehouses, complete with private jacuzzis on the deck of each treehouse.
 Homage is paid to the mouth-watering seasonal products of the Dordogne, with meals prepared by a local restaurant and catered right in your treehouse.

-There’s plenty to do in the surrounding area from kayaking the Dordogne River to wine tasting in Bergerac or Monbazillac.
+There’s plenty to do in the surrounding area, from kayaking the Dordogne River to wine tasting in Bergerac or Monbazillac.
 Chosen by Luxe Adventure Traveler.

 Native hut in Tibiao, Philippines